SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ```

 Notes:

-- The `/schematics` command adds core Spartacus (or B2C) configuration, to work with SAP Commerce Cloud Electronics or Apparel sample stores.
+- The `/schematics` command adds the core Spartacus (or B2C) configuration, to work with SAP Commerce Cloud Electronics or Apparel sample stores.
 - To install the latest 'Next' or Release Candidate, you can add `@next` or `@rc` at the end of the command.
 - To verify what versions of Spartacus libraries were installed, open the file `package.json` and look for `@spartacus`.

 ### Adding B2B Commerce Organization (Optional)